 10 Educational (And Fun!)
 Things To Do in Los Angeles With Kids

-If your child attends an LAUSD school, you’ve got a 3-week winter break ahead of you.
+Are you looking for something for your kids to do that will entertain AND educate them?
 Lucky for us, there are lots of educational, and fun, things to do right here in southern California.

 MomsLA is your source for Things to do in Los Angeles With Kids

 A visit to the public library is an economical way to spend some time during winter break.
 Remember, reading is reading so whether your child wants to read about the sinking of the Titanic, or his/her favorite L.A.
 Sparks player, or astronaut Buzz Aldrin it’s all reading.
 Use your library card and take home books, magazines, graphic novels, and more.
 And don’t forget there’s a lot more to our Los Angeles Public Library System than books.
 Read the post here that gives you ideas about other things you can do such as special exhibitions, story times, classes, and more.

 100 N. Central Ave., Los Angeles, CA 90012

 To commemorate the 75th anniversary of the bombing of Pearl Harbor, plan a visit to the Japanese American National Museum.
 The mission of the Museum is “to promote understanding and appreciation of American’s ethnic and cultural diversity by sharing the Japanese American experience.”
 It is in fact the largest museum in the United States that is dedicated to sharing the experience of those with Japanese ancestry.
 Throughout the year, the Museum also hosts free Family Festivals.
 (The next one is happening on Sunday, January 8th from 11:00 am to 5:00 pm and will celebrate the Year of the Rooster).
 General admission is $10 for adults, $6 for children 6-17, and children 5 and younger are free.
 And while you’re there, take a walk around Little Tokyo.
 You can read about family-friendly things to do in Little Tokyo by clicking here.